swigof/Bnuuy-Deliverance/README.md

   * The spritesheet should have its animations placed in sequence in left to right, top to bottom order
   * Sprite data for all an entity's metasprites should be fully set before being made active
     * This would usually be done on level load
+* Entities update mostly through their own pre-defined functions
+  * There are generic functions that can be used for velocity movement and collision

 ### TODOS